An Honest Secretlab MAGNUS Gaming Desk Review

 It’s not exactly a surprise, considering all the success that the company has had with their gaming chairs like the Secretlab Titan, and it looks like that trend is about to continue as the Magnus already won first place for “Best Gaming Accessory” in the 2021 T3 Awards.

 So, is this desk really worth all the hype?
-Well, it was my job to find out in this Secretlab Magnus Review.
+And is it worth its expensive price tag?
+Well, let’s find out in this Secretlab Magnus review.

 Not a lot to talk about on the specs front.
 The desk is 1500mm wide, 700mm tall, and 700mm deep.

 That last figure drops to 590mm without the hinge cover, but it’s still more than enough space to work with even if you have multiple monitors, gaming consoles, your mouse mat, and a PC on the desk.

 I’d usually talk about this in a single paragraph and move on swiftly, but allow me to break the norm and spend some more time appreciating the quality of packaging here.

 My first impressions when I received the box were a bit questionable, especially because a corner of the box was in bad shape.

 But, when I opened it up to see the contents, the care and attention to detail paid to making sure that every component was well-protected to avoid damage in transit sold me.
 Nothing had been affected by transit.